DogEggz01/Sail-Rebalance/README.md

 - After tacking the yard to other side, penelty will be lifted.
 - Dipping procedure:
   - Fully furl your sail and loose the sheet
-  - Pull in Lower brace winch till yard tack to other side of mast.
-You cannot interact with Lower brace winch before halyard fully pulled in and sheet winch fully let out.
+  - Pull in Brace winch till yard tack to other side of mast.
+You cannot interact with Brace winch before halyard fully pulled in and sheet winch fully let out.
-  - Release the lower brace till yard resume normal position.
+  - Release the Brace winch till yard resume normal position.
 You cannot interact with Halyard and Sheet winch before yard return to normal position.
   - Set sail!
-- After pulling Lower brace all the way in to tack the yard,  Lower brace winch need to be released at least 30% before pulling in to be able to tack the yard again.
+- After pulling Lower brace all the way in to tack the yard,  Brace winch need to be released at least 30% before pulling in to be able to tack the yard again.
   - This is to prevent accidently tacking the yard again